TL;DR: The Quick Read

 If your mobile conversion rates are bleeding, you must immediately stop relying on Chrome DevTools device toggles to emulate iPhones.
 A browser emulator cannot replicate the native rendering engine or strict privacy protocols of an actual Apple device.

 The proper debugging framework requires physical hardware.
 You must connect a real iPhone to a Mac using a physical cable and launch the Safari Web Inspector.
+The complete iOS Safari checkout test, including the input auto-zoom bug fix and address autocomplete verification, is covered as Items 18 through 20 in the Shopify CRO checklist.
 This is the only forensic method to expose raw console logs, blocked network requests, and Safari-specific JavaScript execution errors directly from the device in real time.

 You should test multiple checkout scenarios across older iOS versions, slower network conditions, and various screen sizes.
 Additionally, implementing session recording tools allows you to identify the rage clicks and erratic scrolling specific to your iPhone users.
 Safari debugging requires a dedicated engineering workflow.
 If your team cannot deploy this level of physical testing, you are leaving your most valuable segment of revenue entirely up to chance.